 Travel Guide of Sydney, Australia for: Pullman Quay Grand Sydney HarbourCircular Quay, Sydney, Greater Sydney

-- Great surfing spots, such as popular Bondi Beach
+- Beautiful beaches and popular surfing spots, including world-famous Bondi Beach

-- Architectural wonders like the Sydney Opera House and Harbor Bridge
+- Architectural wonders like the Sydney Opera House and Harbour Bridge

 - Warm escape during winter months for those who live in the northern hemisphere

 - 100-year-old Bondi Baths is one of the most photographed seaside pools in the world

 - Nightlife options range from mild beer halls to wild clubs

 - Lovely city parks and reasonable drives to major national parks